Skip to Main Content

 Risk of Bias or Quality Appraisal

-A systematic review typically includes appraisal of the risk of bias and the quality of the research included in the dataset.
+A systematic review typically includes appraisal of the risk of bias and the quality of the research included in the review.

 Reporting a Systematic Review